PassTheJuiceFam/SUPIR_Low_VRAM_Backend/README.md

 The upscaler also functions independent of Auto1111, accessible through a web browser, much like the original SUPIR demo.
 (Default address: 127.0.0.1:6688).
 All credit for SUPIR goes to https://github.com/Fanghua-Yu/SUPIR and the team mentioned there.

-The Automatic1111 extension can be found here:
+The Automatic1111 extension can be found here: TODO: Update with repo when extension uploaded

 Requirements & Installation:
 - ~64GB of Memory (RAM + Pagefile) - I've only tested this on a machine using 32GB RAM + 32GB allocated to the pagefile.
 Most of this is only needed to build the model during startup, but you may need to increase your pagefile if your RAM < 64GB.